yutaAsato/hackerNews/README.md

 # Optmizations

-The `ListItems` component is wrapped in the React.memo higher order component to stop unnecessary rendering of the component unless the props have changed in value.
+The `ListItems` component is wrapped in the `React.memo` higher order component to stop unnecessary rendering of the component unless the props have changed in value.
 The `serviceWorker.ts` file registers a service-worker to cache the page results to speed up subsequent loads of the page.

 # Tests

-`React-testing-library` is used along with `MSW` for testing and mocking the API calls.
-By using `MSW`, we can avoid directly mocking the Fetch API and still have confidence that Fetch function is being called correctly.
+`React-testing-library` is used along with `MSW` to make sure the UI is rendered correctly and by mocking the API calls.
+By using `MSW`, we can avoid directly mocking the Fetch API and still have confidence that fetch function is being called correctly.